firezone/firezone/rust/gui-client/docs/process_split.md

 ## Split boundary

+### Tunnel process

-Anything that requires CAP_NET_ADMIN or root privilege will happen inside the privileged tunnel process, which uses systemd auto-start.
-This acts the same as the current Linux CLI Client, but also acts as an IPC server.
+Anything that requires CAP_NET_ADMIN or root privilege must happen inside the privileged tunnel process:

-Tunnel process:

 - DNS control
 - Creating the tunnel interface
 - Adding / removing IP routes

-Anything that can work with normal user privileges should run in the non-privileged GUI process

-GUI process:

-- All Tauri code
+Some things don't need privileges, but it's more convenient to run them on the tunnel side to keep the IPC interface narrow:

+- DNS stub resolver
 - `get_system_default_resolvers`
 - Listening for DNS / network changes

-Ambiguous:

-- The DNS stub resolver doesn't actually need privileges to do its work.
-But since it gets packets from the tunnel interface, and it's already inside connlib, and moving it would require extra IPC round-trips, it will stay inside the privileged tunnel process.
+Anything that can work with normal user privileges should run in the non-privileged GUI process

+### GUI process

+- All GUI code, since GUIs in Linux generally don't work when running as root
+- Storing tokens in the secure keyring, since the desktop environment should be able to encrypt these with the user's password, which is more secure than keeping them in a file or securing them by TPM alone.

 ## Decisions